 I don’t think it’s the best idea to dry your work boots in the dryer for the same reason we’ve mentioned above.
 The heat can disarm the adhesives that hold your boot together.

-Just let them dry naturally and after that apply some mink oil or any leather conditioner to moisturize the leather again and to waterproof it.
+Just let them dry naturally and after that apply some mink oil or boot oil or any leather treatment that you prefer in order to moisturize the leather again and waterproof it.
 By the way, here are a few ways to waterproof your work boots.

 2. By soaking them in water with rubbing alcohol